ansorren/GDPatrol/README.md

 * Boto3

 ### Installing
-Clone the project and just run the deployment file
+Clone the project and just run the deployment file:
 ```
 python3 deploy.py
 ```